-- In a shallow bowl, whisk eggs, orange juice, orange peel, salt and remaining sugar.
+- In a shallow bowl, whisk eggs, orange zest, orange juice, salt and remaining sugar.
 Dip both sides of bread in egg mixture, being careful to not squeeze out berries.
 Place in a greased 15x10x1-in. baking pan.
 Bake 14-17 minutes or until golden brown, carefully turning once.

 - Meanwhile, in a small saucepan, whisk the first five sauce ingredients until smooth.
 Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Reduce heat; stir in fruit and heat through.
-Serve French toast with sauce; sprinkle with almonds.
-Yield: 8 servings.
+Serve with French toast; sprinkle with almonds.

 I just made the sauce from this recipe and used it with my 'regular' grilled french toast.
 We had enough blueberries without it being stuffed.
 Although we love our real maple syrup, this was a refreshing change.
 The combination of orange, blueberries and almonds went well together - sweet and crunchy.

 Yes, I would make it again and I made no changes.

 I made this for a family bruch for the holidays..
 It's a keeper...delicious